Best Monster Hunter Rise Mods

 This will allow you to experiment with more complex mods that require scripting as well as those that affect Rise’s FOV, timescaling, etc.

-In fact, many of the mods included on this list require REFramework as a prerequisite to installing them.
+In fact, many of the mods included on this list require REFramework as a crucial prerequisite to installing them.

 While Rise may still always look like a Switch port at the end of the day, mods like this are a great way to up the graphical fidelity.